First-order Newton-type Estimator for Distributed Estimation and Inference: Introduction

-where $\S$ is the population Hessian matrix $\S$ and $\left(\frac{1}{n} \sum_{i=1}^n g(\hat\tee_0, \xii_i)\right)$ is the subgradient vector.
-As we mentioned before, the estimation of $\S$ is not easy when $f$ is non-differentiable and the empirical Hessian matrix does not exist.
 To address this issue, our key idea is that instead of estimating $\S$ and computing its inverse, we propose an estimator of $\S^{-1} \w \in \R^p$ for any given vector $\w \in \R^p$, which solves \eqref{eq:one-step} as a special case (with $\w=\frac{1}{n} \sum_{i=1}^n g(\hat\tee_0, \xii_i)$).
 In fact, the estimator of $\S^{-1} \w$ kills two birds with one stone: it not only constructs a Newton-type estimator of $\tee^*$ but also provides an estimator for the asymptotic variance in \eqref{eq:asy}, which facilitates the inference.
 In particular, the proposed FONE estimator of $\S^{-1} \w$ is an iterative procedure that only utilizes the mini-batches of subgradient to approximate the Newton step.